 How to make a good autumn salad

 Unlike with a summery salad, which can be as simple as throwing together whatever fresh veggies you have in the fridge, you typically need a starchy base.
-This can be something like pumpkin, different potato varieties, turnips, etc. For this salad, we’re using butternut squash, so sweet potato would work as a good alternative as it has a similar flavour.
+This can be something like pumpkin, different potato varieties, turnips, etc. For this autumn salad, we’re using butternut squash, so sweet potato would work as a good alternative as it has a similar flavour.

 While that’s roasting in the oven with a pinch of salt, pepper and your favourite spices, prepare the other fruits and veggies.
-The key to a good salad is a variety of texture and flavours that all complement each other.
+The key to a genuinely delicious salad is a variety of texture and flavours that all complement each other.
 This one includes massaged kale (massaging shrinks it down and helps the dressing coat it in an even layer), cucumber, purple cabbage and fennel.
 There are also broccoli florets sautéed with garlic powder and a splash of water.
 Finally, I added apple slices because I adore a good sweet/savoury combination.
 However, this is the stage where you can customise to your liking.
 Add whatever veggies, fruit or berries you want and see what you prefer.

-Of course, dressing can take any salad to the next level, and it doesn’t have to be overly complicated.
+Of course, dressing can take any salad-y recipe to the next level, and it doesn’t have to be overly complicated.
 This one is just tamari, maple syrup, a clove of garlic and rice viegar, but because the salad in itself is so packed full of goodness, you don’t need much more.

 When the squash is ready (this usually takes around 20 minutes), stir everything together, add sunflower seeds for extra crunch (or any nuts/seeds of your choice) and that’s it!
 Eat either straight away, while the butternut squash is warm, or set aside to cool down before serving.